Welcome to Commerce!

 You will of course be able of changing every standard configuration after the installation.

 The installation also verifies if your server meets the most important requirements, including the MODX and PHP versions.
-Additional requirements (like serving the checkout over HTTPS) are checked when you want to enable live mode.
+Additional requirements (like serving the checkout over HTTPS) are checked in the Configuration Checklist, in the Commerce dashboard, when you're looking at switching to live mode.

 If the installation was successful, you're ready to start exploring the Commerce Dashboard.
 Refresh the manager, and find it under Extras » Commerce.